mwportfolio/mwportfolio.github.io/_posts/2017-08-28-ICT-Supplier-Analysis-Part-1.md

 The steps below describe how to integrate the stack and enable efficient data plumbing between the technologies.

-The first step for an analytics app is to ensure we have data.
-Usable data.
+The first step for an analytics app is to ensure we have data; *usable* data.

 The app we're building will analyse supplier contracts, so we need data on suppliers and contracts.
 Fortunately the good folks at Australian Government have made available this data through a website: tenders.gov.au.